Updates from the Parikh Lab

 March 31, 2020

-This is a challenging time for our planet, our nation, and the UC Davis community.
+This is a challenging time for our global, national, and campus community.
 UC Davis continues to follow the guidelines to shelter in place and practice physical distancing due to COVID-19.
 The campus remains closed except to essential personnel.
 All classes have shifted to online teaching and only essential research is continuing.
 For those looking for official information, UCD has set up web pages related to COVID-19 for the Campus Community and with the Latest Campus Updates.
 For information regarding COVID-19, the CDC remains one of the best sources.
-Aside from the physical illness concerns, coping with the current situation can be difficult for all of us.
-If you are concerned about others, or yourself, please refer to resources from the CDC to reduce stress and anxiety.
-For those on campus, consider the Student Health and Counselling Services or the Academic and Staff Assistance Program.
+Aside from the physical illness concerns, coping with the current situation can be a difficult; the CDC also provides information to help reduce stress and anxiety.
+For those affiliated with UCD, consider the Student Health and Counselling Services or the Academic and Staff Assistance Program.

 March 25, 2020